-Vietnam is a part of our 10 month world tour.
-The plan was to buy a Minsk in Hanoi and travel down to Ho Chi Minh City with the bike, and sell it there.
+Vietnam is a part of our 10-month world tour.
+The plan was to buy a Minsk in Hanoi and travel down to Ho Chi Minh City with the bike and sell it there.
 And that’s exactly what we did, and even much more.
 This month in Vietnam was the best time we had on our travel since January.
 It was an amazing adventure and for sure the best way to travel and meet local people in Vietnam.

 As soon as we arrived in Hanoi, we went to Cuong’s Motorbike Adventure to buy a Minsk.
 450 $ with the tools and some spare parts.
 It’s not cheap, but we hadn’t the time to search for a cheaper one, and Cuong has a good reputation.
-As we had some contacts on the golden triangle forum with the guys from Offroad Vietnam®, we went to their office to get some information about the roads in the north of Vietnam.
+As we had some contacts with the golden triangle forum with the guys from Offroad Vietnam®, we went to their office to get some information about the roads in the north of Vietnam.
 Despite the bad weather, we decided to try going to the north, as according to every person we spoke with, it is Vietnam’s best part for motorcycling.
 We bought 2 complete motorcycling clothes at Offroad Vietnam®.
 For 80$US each, we had the best motorcycling gear I ever had.
 For sure I will send them home when the trip is over.

 No particular troubles with the bike except that the horn was dead after the first day!
 I fixed it but it was not very loud anymore after that.

-The next stop was in Hue, were the piston gripped in the cylinder, for a reason that we ignore (we have about 7% oil in the petrol, and we were driving slowly, without luggage).
-As there were no spare parts for Minsk in Hue, Cuong send us a piston and a cylinder from Hanoi and a mechanic did the work there.
-We had to stay 4 days, and it costs us a fortune (700’000 dong for the work and 420.000 dong for the parts!), but we were back on the road, and that was the good news.
-The bad news was that the mechanic did a poor job and the air box d was totally broken, and because of that, air was coming in the carburetor from the side of the box hole etc. The clutch was totally lost, and I fixed it myself.
-In Hoi An, I went to a mechanic who replaced the air-box with a rubber suspension tube.
+The next stop was in Hue, where the piston gripped in the cylinder, for a reason that we ignore (we have about 7% oil in the petrol, and we were driving slowly, without luggage).
+As there were no spare parts for Minsk in Hue, Cuong sends us a piston and a cylinder from Hanoi and a mechanic did the work there.
+We had to stay 4 days, and it costs us a fortune (700’000 dong for the work and 420.000 dongs for the parts!), but we were back on the road, and that was the good news.
+The bad news was that the mechanic did a poor job and the air box d was totally broken, and because of that, the air was coming in the carburettor from the side of the box hole etc. The clutch was totally lost, and I fixed it myself.
+In Hoi An, I went to a mechanic who replaced the airbox with a rubber suspension tube.
 That worked perfectly and we continue the journey to My Son.
 After My Son, we went down to Nha Trang and stayed 2 days relaxing at the beach.
 The clutch broke a second time and we went to a mechanic again.
 He replaced a piece in the clutch mechanism (the small ball bearing) with a screw, and the problem was solved!
 The clutch was now working perfectly again.
 As it was becoming more and more difficult to drive with all the motorcycling gear with a temperature that was about 35 degrees, we decided to go in the mountain, to have a cooler weather.
-The way to Dalat was a disaster, because it rained for almost an hour and a half.
+The way to Dalat was a disaster because it rained for almost an hour and a half.
 We just spend the night there and the next day we drove directly to Saigon.
 The circulation in the city is crazy, but we managed to drive safely to our hostel in the backpacker area.
 Three days after, we sold the Minsk to a French guy we met in Hoi An.
 Next part of our trip is Cambodia.

 You can go on our web page to see the pictures and if you speak French read the daily report we wrote, there much more in it at http://sarahetdavid.top-depart.com